nkietwee/Machine-Learning-Specialization/Supervise-Unsupervise/multiple-regression/doc/multiple-regression.md

 ## 🚀 Why Feature Scaling Matters
 ![alt text](image-8.png)

-🔶 Feature Space (Input Features)
+### 🔶 Feature Space (Input Features)

-🔸 Top-left (Unscaled Features)
+#### 🔸 Top-left (Unscaled Features)

-Features:
+- Features:

-x₁: size in ft² (ranging from 300 to 2000)
+  - `x₁`: size in ft² (ranging from 300 to 2000)

-x₂: number of bedrooms (ranging from 0 to 5)
+  - `x₂`: number of bedrooms (ranging from 0 to 5)

-The two features have very different ranges.
+- The two features have very different ranges.

-This causes the scatterplot to be stretched along the x-axis and compressed along the y-axis.
+- This causes the scatterplot to be stretched along the x-axis and compressed along the y-axis.

-As a result, gradient descent may converge slowly or inefficiently.
+- As a result, gradient descent may converge slowly or inefficiently.

-🔸 Bottom-left (Rescaled Features)
+#### 🔸 Bottom-left (Rescaled Features)

-The same features are rescaled to similar ranges, typically from 0 to 1.
+- The same features are **rescaled** to similar ranges, typically from 0 to 1.

-Both x₁ and x₂ are normalized so that their magnitudes are comparable.
+- Both `x₁` and `x₂` are normalized so that their magnitudes are comparable.

-The data points become more evenly distributed.
+- The data points become more evenly distributed.

-Gradient descent becomes more stable and converges faster.
+- Gradient descent becomes more stable and converges faster.

-Without scaling:

-- Gradient descent struggles
-- Contour plots are **elongated ellipses**
-- Optimization path is inefficient

-With scaling:

-- Rescale features (e.g., to [0, 1])
-- Contour plots become **more circular**
-- Gradient descent converges **faster**

 ---